Dear readers of ADxS.org, please forgive the disruption.

 • Show their negative feelings clearly

-• Partially accept comfort of a strange woman (helper belonging to the test)
+• Accept partial comfort from a strange woman (helper belonging to the test)

 • Child shows joy